-- Fundraising with the unit.
+- Fundraising with your unit.

 Young members pay a unit subscription to cover the day-to-day costs of the unit, such as books, badges and equipment.
 It’s important that the unit subscription is realistic so that it covers unit costs but doesn’t put girls off coming.

 Add up all the potential costs that you will have, like badges, books, craft equipment and potential event or trip costs.
 Then divide this by the number of girls you will have in the unit.
-This will give you a good idea of your cost per head so you can set your subscription amount for the year ahead.
+This will give you a good idea of your cost per head, so you can set your subscription amount for the year ahead.
 It can be revisited annually to take into account increases in the cost of living.